 9.8 Section 4.7 of the IQ requires the applicant to confirm compliance with the requirement to complete CPD.
-What evidence must be supplied by persons claiming grandfathered status to demonstrate compliance with the CPD requirements of the MCC 2011?
+What evidence must be supplied by persons claiming grandfathered status to demonstrate compliance with the CPD requirements of the MCC 2017?

-Where grandfathered individuals arrange their own CPD, they must retain written records to demonstrate that they have satisfied the CPD requirement, including the requirement that the content of the course was relevant to the retail financial products or the specified functions for which they are accredited.
-Grandfathered intermediaries should retain documentation, such as receipts, certificates of attendance etc., to verify attendance at CPD courses.
+Where grandfathered individuals arrange their own CPD, they must retain written records, such as the maintenance of a log, to demonstrate that they have satisfied the CPD requirement, including the requirement that the content of the course was relevant to the retail financial products or the specified functions for which they are accredited.
+Grandfathered individuals should retain documentation, such as receipts, certificates of attendance etc., to verify attendance at CPD courses.